[Text of a talk given at the OSI's State of the Source Summit.]

 We do already understand some ways at least in which we can get funding to projects that need it.
 But we haven't yet really seen real experimentation with using that funding as an incentive for software projects, to encourage them to behave in ways that are consistent with treating humans as humans.
 GitHub Sponsors, Tidelift, and Open Collective are well-known efforts, but they place very few restrictions on the projects wanting to receive money.
 Moreover, schemes like GitHub Sponsors don't even address the real crux of the problem, because it is essentially a system for shuffling money between maintainers; it does nothing to create strong incentives for consumers of open source to abandon extractive behavior.

 A small step in the right direction are foundations like the Linux Foundation, and the Software Freedom Conservancy.
+Although these particular organizations are deeply problematic for other reasons, they do offer some insight into what is possible.
 Sponsorship of these organizations are attractive, because sponsors can earn marketing clout.
 Such foundations work towards furthering the cause of open source, promoting a culture consistent with open source values.
 And the foundations are in a position to use that funding to offer vital services to member projects as an incentive to join.
+And, in exchange for funding, they place requirements on their member projects, such as transparent governance structures and codes of conduct.
 Imperfect as they are, institutions such as these are vital to the open source movement as it exists today.

-For this reason, I think that associations or foundations are a pivotal tool for propelling us into a post-open source world, to provide the incentive structure I discussed earlier and for promoting an ethics-based culture in our community to help normalize the broader notions of freedom that I’ve been discussing today.
-It’s worth looking at two such institutions that already exist that could provide a model for us: The Code for America network, and the Institutional Review Board system at American research universities.
+For this reason, I think that associations or foundations (although maybe different ones from those we have now) are a pivotal tool for propelling us into a post-open source world, to provide the incentive structure I discussed earlier and for promoting an ethics-based culture in our community to help normalize the broader notions of freedom that I've been discussing today.
+It's worth looking at two such institutions that already exist that could provide a model for us: The Code for America network, and the Institutional Review Board system at American research universities.

 Code for America